 Even if the condition appears to be neutral, it may be illegal if it is used as a way to discriminate against employees.

-: Mark applied for a job as an ambulance driver with Speedy Ambulance.
-The owner of Speedy Ambulance offered Mark the job conditioned on Mark passing a physical.
-The physical was related to the job duties to show that Mark can safely operate a vehicle carrying patients and others.
+Example: Mark applied for a job as an ambulance driver with Speedy Ambulance.
+The owner of Speedy Ambulance offered Mark a conditional job offer letter.
+The condition is Mark passing a physical related to the job duties to show that Mark can safely operate a vehicle carrying patients and others.

 Under California’s “ban the box” law, employers are prohibited from asking about an applicant’s criminal history before the employer has made a conditional offer of employment.2

 After making a conditional job offer, a company cannot automatically exclude an applicant for having a criminal conviction.
 Instead, an employer is required to perform an individualized assessment of the applicant.3